mjon/WildCounts/_docs/methods/methods-intro.md

 ### Presence/absence

-If your busy and go to lots of places, just presence/absence of one or a few core species works well.
+If you're busy and go to lots of places at a lot of times, just noting the presence/absence of one or a few core species will still reveal nature's changes.

+`gorse yes`

+`ragwort no`

+`cicada song yes`

 (type type type...)

 ### Simple abundance

-For abundant species, simple abundance may be sufficient.
+If your busy and some of your core species are often abundant, simple abundance can be sufficient.
+It's one step up in detail from presence/absence.

+`gorse abundant`

+`ragwort rare`

 (type type type...)

 ### Pacing the wild

-Counting in paces works well for species that grow in clumps and where is not always easy to separate one individual from another.
+Counting your routes in 10 metre long patches (approximately 10 paces) works well for species that are not wildly abundant and grow in clumps where it is not always easy to separate one individual from another.

+`ragwort rc1p` = one patch of ragwort close (within 5 m) on the right.

 (type type type...)